chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** The following assumes that you already have IIS and SQL Server installed.

-* IIS requires to be installed on the machine where the `chocolatey-management-web` package will be installed.
+* IIS needs to be installed on the machine where the `chocolatey-management-web` package will be installed.
-* SQL Server requires to be installed on the machine where the `chocolatey-management-database` package will be installed.
+* SQL Server needs to be installed on the machine where the `chocolatey-management-database` package will be installed.

 If this is not the case, then the below commands will result in errors.